 - Angels are always men, and never females.
 That means Della Reese and Roma Downey on Touched by an Angel was a misrepresentation of what the Bible says.

 - Angels never come to frighten people.
-They say, "Fear not" immediately to put people at ease.
-Therefore, if someone comes to you to scare you, then he is not an angel sent by God.
+They say, "Fear not" immediately to put people at ease before they reveal why they are there.

 - Angels get to the point with their message without beating around the bush.
 They appear before us with one agenda instead of a whole list of things.